tryton/tryton-client/doc/usage.rst

 `Key bindings`__ for all menu items are preset.
 Furthermore all key bindings are manually configurable.
 To change the binding of a menu item the user needs to put the cursor onto it and simply press the user defined key combination.
+For this purpose it is needed to activate the configuration of the key bindings with Options > Menubar > Change Accelerators.
+After configuration, don't forget to disable Change Accelerators, to avoid accidentally changes of key bindings while navigating the Menu bar with the keyboard.

-Usually key bindings are composed with modifier keys.
+..
+Note:: Usually key bindings are composed with modifier keys.

 __ Menu-Help-Keyboard_Shortcuts_